6 Tips to Locate the Staff Directory for Any Business

 Utilizing LinkedIn for Employee Contact Information

-LinkedIn has become one of the most valuable resources for finding company personnel through professional networking.
+LinkedIn has become one of the most valuable resources for finding company personnel through professional networking strategies.
 Here’s how to maximize its potential:

 - Visit the company’s LinkedIn page – Most businesses maintain a presence here with employee counts and sometimes featured team members